-The Bride answers: I will.
-The Officiant asks: Who gives this woman to be married to this man?
+The Bride answers:

+Who gives this woman to be married to this man?

 The Bride's father (or Godfather or other selected man) takes the Bride's right hand and places it in the Officiant's hand.
 The Officiant then places her hand in the Groom's right hand and tells him to repeat after him: